Experience and Specialized Mental Health Training

 I also have specialized clinical training in reproductive and perinatal mental health.
-I am currently participating in a leading edge, ten-month Postgraduate Program on Fertility Counseling.
-I had the privilege to train under Harvard Medical School health psychologist, Alice Domar, Ph.D, and to receive advanced training in her internationally recognized Mind-Body Program for Infertility.
-I am EMDR trained, and utilize this technique to treat various types of trauma including reproductive trauma.
-I have done extensive training with Postpartum Support International (PSI) and world renown postpartum expert Karen Kleinman in the area of Postpartum Mood and Anxiety Disorders.
-I am an active volunteer for PSI and Resolve (The National Infertility Association), and I currently serve as a PSI Support Coordinator for Northern California.
+Currently, I’m participating in a leading edge, ten-month Postgraduate Program on Fertility Counseling.
+I’ve had the privilege to train under Harvard Medical School health psychologist, Alice Domar, Ph.D, and I continue to receive advanced training in her internationally recognized Mind-Body Program for Infertility.
+I’m EMDR trained, and utilize this technique to treat various types of trauma including reproductive trauma.
+I’ve done extensive training with Postpartum Support International (PSI) and world renown postpartum expert Karen Kleinman in the area of Postpartum Mood and Anxiety Disorders.
+Volunteering for PSI and Resolve (The National Infertility Association), I currently serve as a PSI Support Coordinator for Northern California.

-I understand and appreciate the complex emotional, psychological and physical struggles that can affect women during their reproductive experiences, and later as they deal with family, work, and life challenges.
-I also know that with support, women can and do feel better.
+I understand the complex emotional, psychological and physical struggles that can affect women during their reproductive experiences and later as they deal with family, work, and life challenges.
+Most importantly, I know that with support, women can and do feel better.

-My approach to therapy prioritizes relieving any distressing mental-health symptoms while building on the client’s strengths to increase coping, self-efficacy and resilience.
-I do this by engaging in a collaborative relationship with my clients, in which we work together to identify, and work towards treatment goals.
-I take an active role in sessions, drawing upon cognitive behavioral strategies, mindfulness and mind-body techniques, and interpersonal and client-centered interventions.
-My approach is culturally-sensitive, non judgmental, and built on feminist principles that consider how societal views and pressures can influence an individual woman’s view of her own struggles and her path towards wellness.
-My approach also includes working collaboratively with clients’ physicians, alternative health care providers, family members and others to provide the best care possible.
+My approach to therapy is two-fold.
+First, I prioritize relieving any distressing mental-health symptoms.
+Second, I build on the client’s strengths to increase coping, self-efficacy and resilience.
+I enter into a relationship with my clients, in which we work together to identify and work towards treatment goals.
+Taking an active role in sessions, I draw upon CBT strategies, mindfulness and mind-body techniques, and interpersonal and client-centered interventions.
+My approach is culturally-sensitive and non judgmental.
+I incorporate feminist principles that consider how societal views and pressures can influence an individual woman.
+My approach also includes an all-encompassing, integrated structure.
+Collaborating with a clients’ physicians, alternative health care providers, family members and others helps in providing the best care possible.

-I love my work and feel extremely fortunate that I am able to spend my days helping other women.
-I am inspired by my clients’ curiosity and courage, and their pursuit of a life well-lived.
+I love my work and feel extremely fortunate that I’m able to spend my days helping other women.
+I’m inspired by my clients’ curiosity and courage, and their pursuit of a life well-lived.

 When I am not with my clients, I treasure spending time with my children and husband.
 I also love being with friends, traveling, reading, and staying physically active.